Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 Alternative Treatments for UTIs

-If trimethoprim is not suitable due to allergy, resistance, or other clinical reasons, Access Doctor prescribers may recommend:
+If trimethoprim is not suitable due to allergy, resistance, or side effects:

 - Nitrofurantoin — NICE first-line for uncomplicated UTIs; lower current resistance rates